isabella232/docs-13/docs/getting-started/getting-started.md

 ![Screenshot](../gitbook/images/screenshots/modelOverview.png)

-!!!
-Hint ""
+{% hint type="info" %}
 API IDs for models must start with a capital letter and can contain only alphanumeric characters.
 No whitespaces allowed.
+{% endhint %}

 ## Adding Fields to your Content Models